 Supermarkets are only markets here.
 Super may be awarded later, when the customer experience has been improved.
+Based on three outlets reviewed our experience is as follows.

 No bread of the healthy kind and touching the baguettes will bring soggy old cucumbers to mind.
 The cheese selection is very limited and the packs are tiny, which is very sad for us cheese lovers.
 The obvious benefit is that the sour smell of dairy consuming Finns is absent.
 Row after row of processed food in US inspired packaging brings the floating plastic viewed during the last snorkelling trip to mind.
 Plastic packaging must be eliminated asap.